24 Answering Test Questions

 Try it!

-An excellent way to prepare for tests and quizzes is to spend time doing practice quiz.
+An excellent way to prepare for tests is to spend time doing practice quiz.

-• If your instructor has prepared a practice quiz for your course, complete it.
-If your instructor has not prepared a practice quiz create one for yourself using questions from your textbook.
+• Do any practice tests your instructor prepares.
+If your instructor has not prepared a practice quiz, create one for yourself using your class notes or questions from your textbook.

 • Take the practice quiz as if it were the real test.